dfinity/oisy-wallet/README.md

 - **Chain-key signatures:** A novel threshold ECDSA signature protocol suite available on ICP enables smart contracts to perform cryptographic signatures without a single entity having full access to the private key.
 Read more about [chain-key cryptography](https://internetcomputer.org/how-it-works/chain-key-technology/) or start building based on [chain-key signature sample code](https://internetcomputer.org/docs/current/samples/t-ecdsa-sample).

-- **HTTP outcalls:** Smart contracts on ICP can call standard HTTP endpoints in the Web 2.0 world using [HTTP outcalls](https://internetcomputer.org/https-outcalls).
-Check out the [HTTP outcalls sample code](https://internetcomputer.org/docs/current/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use) to connect Web 3.0 with Web 2.0 yourself.

 - **Internet Identity (II):** Based on ICP's threshold signature schemes, Internet Identity (II) is an authentication and key management system with strong privacy and security guarantees.
 Using [WebAuthn](https://www.w3.org/TR/webauthn-3) users can conveniently create secure sessions using their fingerprint or other biometric identifiers.
 Read more about [Internet Identity technology](https://internetcomputer.org/internet-identity) or [start integrating II](https://internetcomputer.org/docs/current/developer-docs/integrations/internet-identity/integrate-identity) into your canister smart contract.

 - **Web assets served from chain:** ICP is not only designed to run _backends_, such as ledgers, on chain, its low storage cost and low latency allows to serve _frontends_, such as HTML files and images, from chain, too.
 Read more about [smart contracts serving web assets](https://internetcomputer.org/how-it-works/smart-contracts-serve-the-web/) or directly start [building your first decentralized web frontend](https://internetcomputer.org/docs/current/developer-docs/frontend/).

+- (Upcoming) **HTTP outcalls:** For now, Oisy calls Ethereum endpoints from the frontend.
+In the future, Oisy might be improved to use [HTTP outcalls](https://internetcomputer.org/https-outcalls) to call endpoints in a decentralized fashion.
+Check out the [HTTP outcalls sample code](https://internetcomputer.org/docs/current/developer-docs/integrations/https-outcalls/https-outcalls-how-to-use) to explore how to use Web 2.0 services on ICP.

 ## Related projects